-The average driver in New Jersey pays $1,350.28 per year for car insurance, making it the fourth most expensive state.
-While there is a more affordable option than traditional auto insurance for New Jersey drivers to consider—dollar-a-day insurance—this alternative does have limitations.
+The average driver in New Jersey pays $1,757 per year for full coverage car insurance, making it one of the more expensive states to purchase a policy.
+While there is a more affordable option than traditional auto insurance for some New Jersey drivers to consider — dollar-a-day insurance — this low-cost insurance alternative does have limitations.

 The Special Automobile Insurance Policy (SAIP)